 Make sure the nozzle size is the same as what you are using (The default nozzles that come with the printer are typically 0.4).
 Also make sure the filament size is 1.75mm.
-There have been problems when people install upgrades to Cura that it resets the filament size to 3mm.
-This will cause severe under extrusion if that happens.
 Always check this setting after an upgrade.